shirosaidev/saisoku/README.md

 $ luigid --background --state-path=/usr/local/var/luigi-server/state.pickle --logdir=/usr/local/var/log
 ```
 It will default to port 8082, so you can point your browser to http://localhost:8082 to access the web ui.

+## Configure Boto 3

+If you are going to use the S3 copy Luigi tasks, first start be setting up Boto 3 (aws sdk python module) with the quick start instructions at https://github.com/boto/boto3

+## Usage - Luigi tasks

 ### Local/network mount copy